elegant-scipy/elegant-scipy/markdown/ch3.markdown

 plt.imshow(astro_sq);
 ```

-You can also use a boolean mask:
+You can also use a boolean *mask*, an array of `True` or `False` values.
+We saw these in Chapter 2 as a way to select rows of a table.
+In this case, we
+can use an array of the same shape as the image to select pixels:

 ```python
 astro_sq = np.copy(astro)